Blosc/python-caterva/ANNOUNCE.rst

-# Announcing python-caterva 0.7.0
+# Announcing python-caterva 0.7.1

 ## What is new?

-In this release, the plainbuffer support has been removed.
+In this release, an issue with metalayers serialization has been fixed.

 For more info, you can have a look at the release notes in: